Skip to main content

 Frequently Asked Questions

-LATIMER STATE BANK has a Bank Health Score of A (96/100).
+Latimer State Bank has a Bank Health Score of A (96/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 68.29%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-LATIMER STATE BANK holds $67M in total assets and $52M in total deposits.
-It is located in WILBURTON, OKLAHOMA (FDIC Certificate #22839).
+Latimer State Bank holds $67M in total assets and $52M in total deposits.
+It is headquartered in Wilburton, Oklahoma (FDIC Certificate #22839).

-LATIMER STATE BANK has a Tier 1 capital ratio of 68.29%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.62%, and the return on assets is 2.27%.
+Latimer State Bank has a Tier 1 capital ratio of 68.29%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.62%, and the return on assets is 2.27%.

 Yes.
-LATIMER STATE BANK is FDIC-insured (Certificate #22839).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Latimer State Bank is FDIC-insured (Certificate #22839).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: